 Source.
 1889, 73:1.
 PS 219:12.
 PL 331:12.
 RL 387:12.

-Service of writs or other process against unincorporated associations, joint stock companies, limited liability companies, syndicates, orders or any mutual association of persons, other than a partnership having not more than 4 members, within this state may, except when otherwise provided, be made upon any officer thereof, or, if it has no officer, then upon any 2 members thereof.
+Service of writs or another process against unincorporated associations, joint-stock companies, limited liability companies, syndicates, orders or any mutual association of persons, other than a partnership having not more than 4 members, within this state may, except when otherwise provided, be made upon any officer thereof, or, if it has no official, then upon any 2 members thereof.